TIPS & TRICKS: INVERT KEEPER NOTES

 - If you hate flies but need flying feeders, buy some waxmoths.
 Just remember to keep them warm, fed, and out of the fridge at all times.
 In comparison to flies, they smell fantastic.

 - Certain species/individuals may take to different feeders better.
-Personally I have noted that the faster a roach is, the more enticing it is to predators.
+Personally I have noted that the faster a roach is, the more enticing it is to some predators, such as mantises or spiders.
 Dubia roaches can be sedentary and thus unappetizing.

 - In the event you have a picky mantis, you may need to try gut feeding.
 To do so, rip a feeder in half and expose the white of the guts to your mantis's mouth.
 After a moment they will realize its food, and will likely grab the prey item.